CPA Exam Score Release Dates

 FAQs

 The CPA Exam score release time varies.
-The majority of candidates will receive their scores at midnight EST. However, scores may be delayed.
-This is most common in the BEC exam section, which includes written communication questions that require more time to grade.
+The majority of candidates will receive their scores at midnight EST. However, score release sometimes gets delayed.

 On your target release date, log on to NASBA’s candidate portal and check if your CPA Exam score has been released.
 If it is not yet available, keep checking the online portal as your score may be slightly delayed.